Return to: Academic Regulations

 Registration and Records Office

 El Paso, Texas 79968

 The request may also be sent by email attachment to email@example.com, or faxed to (915) 747-8764.

 Unclaimed diplomas will be kept for five years from the date of award.
 They will then be destroyed.
 Graduates who request an unclaimed diploma after it has been destroyed will have to pay the replacement fee in effect at the time of their request.
 It should be noted that a replacement diploma may not be identical in all respects to the original

-Applicants for a second baccalaureate degree must complete at least 24 semester hours at The University of Texas at El Paso, in addition to those counted toward the baccalaureate degree requiring the higher number of semester hours of credit.
+Applicants for a second bachelor’s degree, whose first bachelor’s degree is from The University of Texas at El Paso (UTEP), must complete at least 24 semester hours at UTEP in addition to the hours required and completed for their first baccalaureate degree.
 These additional hours must include at least six (6) advanced hours in the major subject of the second degree.
 A student working toward a second bachelor's degree will register as an undergraduate senior.

-A student who earned the first bachelor’s degree at another institution must complete at least 30 hours at UTEP, including completion of the legislative requirements of six (6) hours of American History and six (6) hours of Political Science covering the Constitutions of the United States and Texas.
+A student who earned their first bachelor’s degree at another institution must complete at least 30 hours at UTEP in addition to the hours required and completed for their first bachelor’s degree, including completion of the legislative requirements of six (6) hours of American History and six (6) hours of Political Science covering the Constitutions of the United States and Texas.

 A student who fulfills the specified requirements for two different majors under a single degree from the same college, simultaneously, completes a double major.
 Students may double major in the same department with the approval of the academic dean.
 For example, a student may simultaneously complete a Bachelor of Arts in History and a Bachelor of Arts in Political Science - both B.A. degrees from different departments in the College of Liberal Arts - and earn a double major.